 Or, use a cloud service such as Dropbox.
 EPUB expert Liz Castro explains how to do this in her article Sideloading ebooks with Dropbox, and her directions work for EPUBs, PDFs, and MOBIs.

-Transfer between Mac or Windows and a Kindle
+Transfer from Mac or Windows to a Kindle

 Or, for the Kindle Fire, read Adam’s TidBITS article, How to Download EPUB, PDF, and Mobipocket to the Kindle Fire.